bigaidream-projects/drmad/README.md

 ![](https://github.com/bigaidream-projects/drmad/blob/master/docs/fig.jpg)

 We propose a simple but effective method, DrMAD, to distill the knowledge of the forward pass into a shortcut path, through which we `approximately` reverse the training trajectory.
-When run on CPUs, DrMAD is at least 45 times faster and consumes 100 times less memory compared to state-of-the-art methods for optimizing hyperparameters with almost no compromise to its effectiveness.
+When run on CPUs, DrMAD is at least 45 times faster and consumes 100 times less memory compared to state-of-the-art methods for optimizing hyperparameters with almost no compromise to its effectiveness on small-scale problems as used in the previous studies.

 ## CPU code for reproducing

 For reproducing the original result in the paper, please refer to [CPU version](https://github.com/bigaidream-projects/drmad/tree/master/cpu_ver)

 > In the original paper, we set the momentum to a small value (0.1).
-Now we found that setting this value to 0.9 or even 0.95 will give much better performance.
+Now we found that setting this value to 0.9 or even 0.95 will give better performance.

 ## GPU code

-We've implemented [GPU version with Theano](https://github.com/bigaidream-projects/drmad/tree/master/gpu_ver).
-In addition to the experiments in the original paper, we did experiments with a small convolutional networks in CIFAR-10.
-It is not practical yet.
+We've implemented [GPU version with Theano](https://github.com/bigaidream-projects/drmad/tree/master/gpu_ver), which is not included in the original paper.
+This GPU implementation does NOT mean tt is not practical for large-scale models.

 ---